khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/04-tower.md

 ## 3.2 Line Up Procedures
 The **TWR Controller** must issue clear and precise instructions when issuing aircraft with an instruction to line up on the active runway.
 There should be no delay and must include the following information:

-- The Correct Runway Designator.
+- The correct runway designator.
 - The Holding Point at which the aircraft is to enter the runway by.
 - Any relevant traffic information.